CatalaLang/catala/INSTALL.md

     ./generate_website_assets.sh <path-to-catala-website>/assets

-You will need the `man2html` executable to generate the HTML versions of the man pages, as well as the `rsync` executable to transfer files (preferred to `cp`) because it also works with a remote server.
+You will need the `groff` executable to generate the HTML versions of the man pages, as well as the `rsync` executable to transfer files (preferred to `cp`) because it also works with a remote server.